duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/992_AMOD18_cSLAM.md

     laptop $ docker pull duckietown/cslam-graphoptimizer
     laptop $ docker run -it --rm --net=host -v $(pwd)/scripts/apriltagsDB_custom.yaml:/graph_optimizer/catkin_ws/src/pose_graph_builder/data/apriltagsDB_custom.yaml -e ROS_MASTER=![ROS_MASTER_HOSTNAME] -e ROS_MASTER_IP=![ROS_MASTER_IP] duckietown/cslam-graphoptimizer:latest /bin/bash

-    laptop-container $ /graph_optimizer/catkin_ws/src/pose_graph_optimizer/wrapper.sh
+    container $ /graph_optimizer/catkin_ws/src/pose_graph_optimizer/wrapper.sh

-You can also remove the `/bin/bash` and the wrapper will be executed directly.
-Keeping the `/bin/bash` is helpful for troubleshooting when you want to modify launch parameters.
 This will listen to the transforms, will build a graph, optimize it and publish the output on TF, which you will visualize with Rviz in the next step.

 ### Step 8: Set up the visualization {#demo-cslam-run-8}
 Set up and run the visualization of the map, Duckiebots, watchtowers, and traffic signs using the following commands:

     laptop $ docker pull duckietown/cslam-visualization
-    laptop $ xhost +local:root
     laptop $ docker run -it --rm --net=host --env="DISPLAY" -e ROS_MASTER=![ROS_MASTER_HOSTNAME] -e ROS_MASTER_IP=![ROS_MASTER_IP] duckietown/cslam-visualization

-NOTE: After everything is over, please run:

-    laptop $ xhost -local:host

 ### Step 9: The fun part {#demo-cslam-run-9}

 If you managed to get all the way to here, congratulations!
 Quack, quack, hooray!

 Now you can drive a Duckiebot around the city and see how it moves on the map.
 To control the Duckiebot manually around city use the keyboard control:

-    laptop $ dts duckiebot keyboard_control ![duckiebot_hostname]
+    laptop $ dts duckiebot keyboard_control ![duckie_hostname]

-Look at the Diagnostics tool to ensure the messaging status of the Duckiebots are `OK` where data was received in the last 5 seconds.
+Look at the Diagnostics tool to ensure the messaging status of the Duckiebots are `OK` where data was received in the last 10 seconds.
 If the Duckiebot messages does not appear in the list, then it was likely not configured properly.
 Sometimes this is due to connection issues.

 ### Step 10: Shut everything off {#demo-cslam-run-10}
 You can stop the `cslam-acquisition` containers on the watchtowers with the `watchtowers_stop.sh` script in the `duckietown-cslam/scripts` folder.
 Before that check if all the watchtowers you are using are in the `array` in the script.